Cleveland-Cliffs Stock Soars After Earnings, Revenue Beat

 Today's options are bustling with activity, too, with 42,000 calls exchanged so far, compared to 9,047 puts, with total volume running at five times the intraday average.
 The weekly 4/22 32-strike call is the most popular by far, followed by the weekly 4/29 32-strike call, with positions being opened at the former.

 Lastly, Cleveland-Cliffs stock's options can be had for a bargain.
 This is according to its Schaeffer's Volatility Index (SVI) of 70%, which sits in the 25th percentile of its 12-month range, which indicates options players are pricing in relatively low volatility expectations right now.
-What's more, CLF tends to outperform said volatility expectations, according to its Schaeffer's Volatility Scorecard (SVS) rank of 73 (out of a possible 100).7 Tech Stocks That Will Lead the Way in 2022
+What's more, CLF tends to outperform said volatility expectations, according to its Schaeffer's Volatility Scorecard (SVS) rank of 73 (out of a possible 100).7 ESG Stocks that are Leading the Way to a Better World

 .